"Okay, I'll be there," I said quietly, my voice carrying just enough to reach the maid before her footsteps faded down the corridor.

-I shook off the irritation and headed for the door.
-Time to meet the family.
+I turned away from the mirror and headed for the door.

 "Good morning, Yan!"

-The voice was sweet, melodic, and entirely too close to my ear.
-I turned to find myself face-to-face with Livia Descartes—Riyan's twin sister—and the memories provided instant recognition even as my eyes took in the reality.
+The voice was bright, cheerful, entirely too close to my ear.
+I turned my head slightly and found myself looking at Livia Descartes—my twin sister in this life—and the memories provided context even as my eyes registered the present reality.

-I gently extricated myself from her embrace, and her face fell for just a moment—a flash of hurt that made something twist in my chest.
-Then her smile returned, bright as sunshine, as if the moment of vulnerability had never happened.
+I carefully extracted myself from her embrace, keeping my movements gentle.
+Her face fell for just a fraction of a second—a flash of genuine hurt that cut through her cheerful mask—before the smile returned, brighter than before, as if that moment of vulnerability had never existed.

-Out of curiosity, I mentally commanded the system to show me her status.
+Out of curiosity more than anything else, I mentally commanded the system to show me her status.

 [Ding!]